Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/agent-pool/README.md

 ### Parameter: `scaleDownMode`

 Describes how VMs are added to or removed from Agent Pools.
-See billing states (https://learn.microsoft.com/en-us/azure/virtual-machines/states-billing).
+See [billing states](https://learn.microsoft.com/en-us/azure/virtual-machines/states-billing).

 - Required: No
 - Type: string